-Pursuant to the requirement set forth in Rule 13a-14(b) of the Securities Exchange Act of 1934, as amended, (the "Exchange Act") and Section 1350 of Chapter 63 of Title 18 of the United States Code (18 U.S.C. §1350), Karim Temsamani, Chief Executive Officer and Alexis DeSieno Chief Financial Officer of Cardlytics, Inc. (the "Company") each hereby certifies that, to the best of his and her knowledge:
+Pursuant to the requirement set forth in Rule 13a-14(b) of the Securities Exchange Act of 1934, as amended, (the "Exchange Act") and Section 1350 of Chapter 63 of Title 18 of the United States Code (18 U.S.C. §1350), Karim Temsamani, Chief Executive Officer of Cardlytics, Inc. (the "Company"), and Andrew Christiansen, Chief Financial Officer of the Company, each hereby certifies that, to the best of his or her knowledge:

-- 1. The Company's Quarterly Report on Form 10-Q for the period ended September 30, 2023 (the "Report"), fully complies with the requirements of Section 13(a) or Section 15(d) of the Exchange Act; and - 2.
+- 1. The Company's Quarterly Report on Form 10-Q for the period ended March 31, 2023 (the "Report"), fully complies with the requirements of Section 13(a) or Section 15(d) of the Exchange Act; and - 2.
 The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.